tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

   `service.BaseService` and `service.Service` implementations is
   troubling, the default panic in `OnReset` seems troubling.)

+- As part of the refactor of `service.Service` have all services/nodes respect the lifetime of a `context.Context` object, and avoid the current practice of creating `context.Context` objects in p2p and reactor code.
+This would be required for in-process multi-tenancy.

+- Consider additional interfaces that node objects can provide in terms of access to components (e.g. the mempool).

 - Support explicit dependencies between components and allow for parallel startup, so that different reactors can startup at the same time, where possible.